theGOvet/thepeteyeguide/resources/photo.md

 title: How to take a photo
 permalink: /photo/
 ---

-# 📸 How to Take a Good Photo for Your Vet

 Photos can be extremely helpful, particularly when:
 - Symptoms are intermittent
 - Your vet isn’t immediately available